 Abstract

-People believe that they are entitled to wellbeing and safety, and their responses to unexpected traumatic events disclose individual differences.
-Their reactions may vary, from feeling blocked and distressed to a start of proactivity towards new growth, disclosing the role of personal resources.
+People believe that they are entitled to wellbeing and safety, and their responses to unexpected traumatic events reveal individual differences.
+Their reactions may vary, from feeling blocked and distressed to feeling proactive towards new growth, depending on personal resources.
 The goals of the current study were to identify the role of entitlement in predicting posttraumatic growth (PTG) while considering gratitude and hope as mediating personal resources.
-The current study consisted of a community-based sample of Israeli adults (N = 182) aged 19 to 78 years (M = 37.15, SD = 11.61) who reported experiencing a traumatic event during the preceding year.
-The relation of PTG to their sense of entitlement, gratitude and hope were examined.
-The results identified a moderated mediation model, demonstrating that the relations between sense of entitlement and PTG were mediated by hope, whereas gratitude moderated the relations between the sense of entitlement and hopeful thinking.
-The theoretical contribution of these findings for in-depth understanding of PTG will be discussed, as well as their interventional implications.
+We used a community-based sample of Israeli adults (N = 182) aged 19 to 78 years (Mage = 37.15, SD = 11.61) who reported experiencing a traumatic event during the preceding year.
+The relation of PTG to their sense of entitlement, gratitude, and hope were examined.
+The results identified a moderated mediation model, demonstrating that the relations between sense of entitlement and PTG were mediated by hope, whereas gratitude moderated the association between the sense of entitlement and hopeful thinking.
+The theoretical contribution of these findings for an in-depth understanding of PTG are discussed, as well as implications for their interventions.

-Key words: PTG, Sense of entitlement, Hope, Gratitude
+Key words: Posttraumatic growth, Sense of entitlement, Hope, Gratitude

 Entitlement and posttraumatic growth: